Skip to content

 "I don't know.
 I'm figuring it out."

-Emma found Dr. Sarah Chen through a support group for people with environmental illness.
-Dr. Chen was two hours away, didn't take insurance, and had a two-week wait for new patients—but she actually specialized in mold illness, one of only a handful of doctors in the state who did.
+Dr. Corposano was two hours away, didn't take insurance, and normally had a three-to-four-month wait for new patients—but she specialized in mold illness, one of only a handful of doctors in the state who did.
+Cal's call got Bram in within two weeks.

 "Tell me everything," she said, making eye contact, actually listening.